 Entering the workforce also brought more Syrian women online, but without the basic computer and digital security skills required to communicate safely.
 Working with local partners such as professional women’s groups, training centres, and secondary schools, SalamaTech has increased support for women and youth, offering in situ training and online assistance, helping them to create and launch awareness campaigns, develop digital literacy and safety skills, and learn about technology to enter the workforce and contribute to the development of a post-war Syria.
 Helping women build capacity and much needed skills is even more important today, as many find themselves as the head of households post-conflict, with families to support on their own.

-Our Recent Training in Syria
+A Training Session in Syria

 I just realized that being naive online could cost me a lot.
 I use Facebook and email to communicate and I usually include a lot of personal information.